 We have a series of research projects available for ambitious and highly motivated students who want to gain hands-on research experiences:

-Main duties: contacting potential participants through telephone, conducting manipulation check by sending messages to participants, conducting overnight polysomnographic (PSG) sleep assessment (PSG hook up, monitoring overnight PSG recording), administration of computerized tasks, and data management
+Main duties: contacting potential participants through telephone, conducting interviews, conducting overnight polysomnographic (PSG) sleep assessment (PSG hook up, monitoring overnight PSG recording) and doing sample collection, administration of computerized tasks, and data management

 - Impacts of insomnia in adolescents and young adults – A neurocognitive perspective

 Main duties: recruiting participants and collecting data - administering interview, questionnaires and computerised tasks with participants, experimental setup for EEG data acquisition, and data management

 - Insomnia and depression treatment study in adolescents and young adults